 WHY I write?
 I love the dance of words; I actually write most of the time to music.
 It is a dance between the words in my head and the music in my ears.

 There are things that I enjoy – travel, my family, and yes… food.
 I write about those things I revisit those experiences over in my mind, share them with readers who also are seeking out the knowledge and experience that I have to share.

 I write because there is this desire to actually be seen, be known, be brave enough to be at the front of the class and through this expression of dancing with words, sharing my gift with the world, I am BRAVE.

 A while back my husband and I started traveling.

 I started having panic attacks in the weeks ahead of our trips.
-At first they were subtle, I was easily frustrated and a little fearful.
+At first, they were subtle, I was easily frustrated and a little fearful.
 Then I became anxious and I would look for reasons not to go.
-The anxiety progressed to the point where I would throw angry fits before we would go, and I would actually have a terrible time on some of my trips because of the extreme discomfort I felt about leaving home.
+The anxiety progressed to the point where I would throw angry fits before we would go.
+I would actually have a terrible time on some of my trips because of the extreme discomfort I felt about leaving home.

 Day trips, weekends, week long… no matter how long, I see traveling now not as an escape from routine but the chance to be brave, to meet new people and experience different worlds, and I get the chance to be inspired to write about all of my adventures.

 I want to go all the way with my life.
-Why I write is to show you that even though you might be shy, perhaps sick, or just not sure if you are brave enough, when you put your mind to overcoming what holds you back, you can even amaze yourself.
+Even though you might be shy, perhaps sick, or just not sure if you are brave enough, when you put your mind to overcome what holds you back, you can even amaze yourself.